Let’s Build That New Mom Bod

-These movements are meant to be applicable for women rebuilding the deepest core muscle, the transversus, no matter their birth or core situation.
+These movements are meant to be applicable for women rebuilding the deepest core muscle, the transverse, no matter their birth or core situation.

 1. Belly Breathing + Belly Bracing

 To perform belly bracing, imagine your bracing your core for impact like from a rogue toddler or playful puppy.
-You pull your bellybutton to spine, flexing your abdominals (show off that 6 pack!) but you’re still able to breathe.
+You pull your belly button to your spine, flexing your abdominals (show off that 6 pack!) but you’re still able to breathe.
 This isn’t sucking in, in order to get into skinny jeans.
 You should be wearing spandex anyways.
 Brace hard for 5 seconds, relax and repeat.

 2. Opposite Reach (aka Bird/Dog)